Lloyd Kropp: Later life

 In 2007 Kropp lectured around the country, including at the Archon (convention) in Collinsville, Illinois where he gave a presentation on "Ancient Egypt: an Alien Mind."
 At the Society for the Study of Egyptian Antiquities at the University of Toronto, Kropp lectured on "How Does a Story Mean?: Narrative Structure in an Ancient Egyptian Tale."

 His fourth novel, Greencastle, is currently in development with a major motion picture company.
 He has written two additional novels, The Book of Thoth and Lady of the Lake, both of which are currently in submission.
 His latest project is The Devil at Simon Episcopus, the story of a brutal murder at a conservative Christian college somewhere in the Midwest.

 Kropp was still composing music and working as a cafe pianist at Nerudas in Edwardsville, Illinois.

 He was married to Dr. Carolyn Kropp, a former dancer and teacher at the English Department at SIUE.
 They have two children.

-At the age of 86, Kropp died on July 27, 2023, in Edwardsville, Illinois, after a long battle with Alzheimer’s.
+At the age of 86, Kropp died on July 27, 2023, in Edwardsville, Illinois, after a long battle with Alzheimer's disease.